-In this final rule, NMFS revises the annual number of incidental interactions allowed between the Hawaii-based shallow-set pelagic longline fishery, and leatherback and North Pacific loggerhead sea turtles.
-NMFS also makes administrative housekeeping changes to the regulations relating to the fishery.
-The rule implements the incidental take statement of the current biological opinion on the fishery and clarifies the regulations.
+NMFS proposes to revise the annual number of allowable incidental interactions that may occur between the Hawaii-based shallow-set pelagic longline fishery and leatherback and loggerhead sea turtles.
+NMFS also proposes administrative housekeeping changes to the regulations relating to the shallow-set longline fishery.
+The proposed rule would implement terms and conditions of the current biological opinion on this fishery, and clarify the regulations.

 Adam Bailey, Sustainable Fisheries, NMFS PIR, 808-944-2248.

 The Hawaii-based shallow-set pelagic longline fishery (the “shallow-set fishery”) primarily targets swordfish on the high seas of the North Pacific Ocean.
 The fishery is governed by a limited access program, vessel and gear marking requirements, vessel length restrictions, Federal catch and effort logbooks, 100-percent observer coverage, large longline restricted areas around the Hawaiian Archipelago, vessel monitoring system, annual protected species workshops, and the use of sea turtle, seabird, and marine mammal handling and mitigation gear and techniques.
 NMFS may issue a maximum of 164 longline permits, and about 25-30 vessels are active in the shallow-set fishery in any given year.